Janeesh23/jenkins_argocd/README.md

 ###  Key Accomplishments

 - **Provisioned AWS Infrastructure**
-  Used custom reusable **Terraform modules** to create VPC, EKS cluster, and networking.
+  Used custom reusable **Terraform modules** to create VPC and EKS cluster

 - **Deployed ALB Ingress Controller**
-  Configured the **AWS ALB Ingress Controller** to expose services via Application Load Balancer with path-based routing.
+  Configured the AWS ALB Ingress Controller to expose the web service with path-based routing

 - **Remote State Configuration**
   Configured **S3 backend** and **DynamoDB locking** for consistent Terraform operations and safe collaboration.